The Nativity Season

 The Birth of Jesus Christ

-- God became man and dwelt among us - the incarnation of God in Christ Jesus.
+- God became man and lived among us - that is the incarnation of God in Christ Jesus.

 Objectives